Bailey-Caldera/Game_Programming_Midterm/README.md

 ## Description
-A top down shooter where you play as a pig surviving against the waves of ducks.
+A top down shooter where you play as a pig surviving against waves of ducks.
 Throw apples to survive by left clicking and throw big apples by right clicking.

 ## Goal: